 Under existing legislation, parents/carers commit an offence if a child fails to attend school regularly and the absences are classed as unauthorised (absences without a valid reason).

 Depending on circumstances such cases may result in prosecution under the Education Act 1996.

-A Fixed Penalty Notice is an alternative to prosecution, which does not require an appearance in court.
-Payment of a Fixed Penalty Notice enables parents/carers discharge what is potentially the liability for a criminal conviction.
+A Penalty Notice is an alternative to prosecution, which does not require an appearance in court.
+Payment of a Penalty Notice enables parents/carers discharge what is potentially the liability for a criminal conviction.

 What are the costs?

 The penalty is £60 if paid within 21 days of receiving a notice and £120 if paid after this but within 28 days